CompuTec/computec-docs/docs/wms/administrator-guide/installation/computec-gateway-service/showing-the-operation-in-wms.md

 sidebar_position: 5
 ---

-# Showing the Operation in WMS
+# Showing the Operation in CompuTec WMS

 - We create goods receipt PO
 - We choose a warehouse